AFriemann/cph/readme.md

 Todo
 ====

 - profile input via gui for users without dmenu-like runner
 - find a suitable name which is not used yet
 - better key algorithm (bits & bytes ftw!)
+  -> p_i = p_i + |p|*i in string to int array conversion would fix the
+  repetetive key problem
   -> injective or bijective function for encryption.
   -> encrypt the profile name with password?
 RSA?
 - windows and osx compatibility